 |2016-17 ||Dividend ||04-08-2017 ||03-08-2024 ||01-09-2024 ||418 263 ||209131.50 |

 |2017-18 ||Dividend ||03-08-2018 ||02-08-2025 ||31-08-2025 ||304567 ||152283.50 |

 |2018-19 ||Dividend ||08-08-2019 ||07-08-2026 ||06-09-2026 ||251188 ||125594.00 |

 |2019-20 ||Dividend ||03-03-2020 ||02-03-2027 ||01-04-2027 ||396258 ||198129.00 |

 |2020-21 ||Interim Dividend ||12-03-2021 ||11-03-2028 ||10-04-2028 ||6474249 ||6474249.00 |

 DIRECTORS' RESPONSIBILITY STATEMENT

-a) They had followed the applicable accounting standards along with proper explanationrelating to material departures if any in the preparation of theannual accounts for the year ended 31st March 2020;
+(a) they had followed the applicable accounting standards along with proper explanationrelating to material departures if any in the preparation of the annual accounts for theyear ended 31st March 2021;